info201b-au2022/Self-Driving-Cars-Analysis/source/www/docs/p01-proposal.md

   3. _**Which companies have the most reported car crashes for ADS and ADAS?
 If so, what were the most common causes for each crash?**_
       - This question is important for investors, consumers, and even the suppliers of the technologies as they should know whether the company they are supporting has effective means of preventing car crashes.
 However, it is also critical for the engineers of each company to understand what part of their AI technology is most flawed, so they can find solutions to it.
 This question is motivated by an analysis of which companies are leading in the AI driving industry, but we must consider factors such as the number of models in production, the economies of scale of each company, and the level of knowledge of AI driving technologies.

   4. _**What states have the most crashes?
-What kinds?
-What does this say about the spread of automated car technology in the United States?
-How does it compare with crashes occurred by non-self driving cars?**_
+What does this say about the spread of automated car technology in the United States?**_
-     - This question is important to help consumers make a right decision by informing them a correct data and information as mention in the data feminism.
+     - This question is important to help consumers make a right decision by informing them a correct data and information as mentioned in Data Feminism.
 Moreover, the states that have the most crashes can develop their policies about self-driving vehicles and systems for the safety so that they reduce the number of accidents.
 Looking at differing crashes in each state might give insight into weather or terrain which these cars are having accidents in.
 As such, a motivation to this question is how can self-driving cars adapt to their environments, and are they suitable for every state or should there be limits?

 <hr>